xnerhu/hypertasker/README.md

-# hysker
+# HyperTasker

-A library for building a workers network.
+🛠️ Build a network of workers!